canonical/k8s-snap/docs/src/capi/howto/aws-provider.md

 sudo mv clusterawsadm /usr/local/bin
 ```

-`clusterawsadm` helps you bootstrapping the AWS environment that CAPI will use
+`clusterawsadm` helps you bootstrapping the AWS environment that CAPI will use.
 .
 It will also create the necessary IAM roles for you.

 Start by setting up environment variables defining the AWS account to use, if